sumedhgh29/WebDev/README.md

 # WebDev

-This is a simple calculator created with HTML , CSS & JS.
+Here are some projects created using HTML,CSS & JS.